Military Car Insurance: USAA, Discounts & Best Rates for Service Members

 Adjusting Coverage During Deployment

 When your vehicle enters storage during deployment, you have three main strategies.
-You can continue paying full coverage, which is the most expensive option but maintains continuous coverage history and may result in better rates when you return.
-Alternatively, you can completely cancel your insurance, which saves the most money short-term but risks higher rates or coverage denial when you need to reinstate, plus leaves your vehicle completely unprotected.
+You can continue paying full coverage—the most expensive option, but it maintains continuous coverage history.
+Alternatively, you can completely cancel your insurance, which saves the most money short-term but risks higher rates or coverage denial when you reinstate and leaves your vehicle completely unprotected.

 The smartest approach for most deployed service members is selectively suspending certain coverage types while maintaining others.
-You can typically suspend liability coverage, collision coverage, uninsured/underinsured motorist coverage, and medical payments or personal injury protection (PIP) since you won't be driving the vehicle.
+You can typically suspend liability, collision, uninsured/underinsured motorist, and medical payments coverage since you won't be driving the vehicle.

 Storage Discount Comparison